MPhil - An upper second-class degree (or international equivalent).

 Months of entry

-The Department of Philosophy is one of the best in the UK.
-With a reputation for high-quality research across the subject, we are particularly well known for our strength in logic and the philosophy of science and mathematics, as well as expertise in applied ethics, formal epistemology, phenomenology and the philosophy of medicine.
+The Department of Philosophy has a reputation for high-quality research across the subject.
+We are particularly well known for our strength in logic and the philosophy of science and mathematics, as well as expertise in applied ethics, formal epistemology, phenomenology and the philosophy of medicine.

 We have an active postgraduate community and internationally renowned staff who set the agenda and break new ground in their respective fields.
 Teaching and supervision are informed by the latest research and we are proud of the contributions made by our postgraduates to the department's vibrant research culture.